faelgabriel/elixircd/README.md

 ## Modes

-Modes are a way to change the behavior of a channel or user.
-They can be set by users with the correct permissions or by the server itself.
-Modes can be set on channels or users.
+Modes can be applied to channels or users to modify their behaviors.
+These can be set by users who have the appropriate permissions or automatically by the server.

 > ✅ Implemented - ✴️ Partially implemented - ❌ Not implemented